-As a subsidiary of material importance in the Luxembourg market of ING Bank, ING Luxembourg is subject to mandatory through limited Pillar 3 disclosures from December 2017( CSSF circular 17/673 and 18/676) (Market Discipline).
+As a sub-subsidiary of ING Bank of a material importance in the Luxembourg market, ING Luxembourg is subject to mandatory though limited Pillar 3 disclosures from December 2017 (CSSF circular 17/673 and 18/676) (Market Discipline).
 Pillar 3 is a complement to Pillar 1 (Minimum Capital Requirements) and Pillar 2 (Supervisory Review Process) allowing market participants to assess the capital adequacy of a bank by using key pieces of information.